koush/scrypted/plugins/chromecast/README.md

+# Chromecast Plugin for Scrypted.

-# Send video, audio, and text to speech notifications to Chromecast and Google Home devices
+Send media to Chromecast and Google Home devices.

-## npm commands
- * npm run scrypted-webpack
- * npm run scrypted-deploy <ipaddress>
- * npm run scrypted-debug <ipaddress>

-## scrypted distribution via npm
- 1. Ensure package.json is set up properly for publishing on npm.
- 2. npm publish

-## Visual Studio Code configuration

-* If using a remote server, edit [.vscode/settings.json](blob/master/.vscode/settings.json) to specify the IP Address of the Scrypted server.
-* Launch Scrypted Debugger from the launch menu.
+Scrypted Cloud setup is required for live streams.